dfmorrison/cava-actup/README.md

 is the date and time the server was started, but this can be changed by setting the environment variable `CAVA_ACTR_LOGFILE`.

-The contents of this file are JSON objects, one per line.
+The contents of this file are JSON objects, one per line, each corresponding to an interaction with the mdoel.
 Each object contains five slots:

-* `when` is the date and time the model ran, in ISO 8601 format
+* `when` is the date and time the model ran, in ISO 8601 format,

-* `unix-time` is the same as `when` but as a Unix time
+* `unix-time` is the same as `when` but as a Unix time,

-* `remote` is host from and to which the exchange took place
+* `remote` is host from and to which the exchange took place,

-* `message` is the JSON message received from `remote`
+* `message` is the JSON message received from `remote`,

 * `response` is the JSON message sent back to `remote`.